stratapp-ai/stratapp-ai.github.io/_blog/coronavirus-working-remotely-as-a-proactive-crisis-management-and-business-continuity-response.md

 To learn more about the power of social with structure, you can read [Atlassian thought of it, #stratapp’s done it](https://stratapp.ai/blog/atlassian-stride-social-with-structure/ "Atlassian thought of it, #stratapp's done it").

-## working remotely: opportunity to scale
+## working remotely: build a strategic capability to scale up/down

 The strategic opportunity is to achieve scale through offshoring, rather than replacing your onshore talent.

 If you have #stratapp and effective remote working up and running, you can easily create the capability to scale, both up and down, through a hybrid approach to offshoring.

-### fast track the development of your best talent
+### fast track your best talent

 I use hybrid offshoring to accelerate the professional development of our best people.